 - The person you appoint must be someone you trust and he or she should be fiscally responsible.

 - A power of attorney can be worded to specifically prevent the attorney-in fact from transferring property to himself/herself.

-- Any transfers of property from the principal to the attorney-in-fact without sufficient consideration are presumed to be made under undue influence.
+- Any transfers of property from the principal to the attorney-in-fact without sufficient consideration may cause the principal problems when applying for public benefits.